 They had to lead their lives according to the rules set by the men in the society.

-Though things have changed drastically in many parts of the world, there has to be interventions from the Government, the society, and every empowered person to bring in equality and justice to all women around the world.
+Though things have changed drastically in many parts of the world, there have to be interventions from the Government, society, and every empowered person to bring equality and justice to all women around the world.

 There are principles set by different authorities to help in this cause.